 (1) Build new knowledge by inquiring, thinking critically, identifying problems, and developing strategies for solving problems.

-(2) Demonstrate an understanding of and commitment to inclusiveness and respect for diversity in the learning community, including the distinct and unique cultural heritage of American Indians
+(2) Demonstrate an understanding of and commitment to inclusiveness and respect for diversity in the learning community, including the distinct and unique cultural heritage of American Indians.

-(3) Work effectively with others to broaden perspectives and work toward
+(3) Work effectively with others to broaden perspectives and work toward common goals by listening respectfully and, when appropriate, offering information and opinions in group discussions.

 (5) Exercise freedom to read and demonstrate the ability to pursue personal interests.